 There are many activities to do in Montañita, some of which require a guide.
 This includes the awesome trip to Isla de la Plata, where you need a boat to get there and a guide to set foot on the island.
 For other activities, like visiting a neighboring beach to surf or going to Playa los Frailes, you can take a guide, but you can also go easily and safely on your own.

 There are many tour operators, but it is important to look online for reviews or ask others for recommendations to ensure that you go with a safe and reputable company.
 This can also help you avoid getting ripped off.
 Know your options and visit multiple operators before making a decision if possible.

 Most tour operators take both card and cash, but some will only accept cash.
 Some companies will also allow you to book online.
 But, they often ask for a bank transfer beforehand, which can be a little sketchy and was not feasible for us since we were on the road.
-If you have a group of three or more, it never hurts to ask for a discount.
+If you have a group, it never hurts to ask for a discount.

-There are a few ATM’s in Montañita, but the fees can be quite high, so we recommend bringing cash.
-There are also more places that accept card than many other South American cities we’d traveled to.
-However, carry cash in case paying with card isn’t an option or the ATM runs out of money.
+There are a few ATM’s in Montañita, but the fees can be quite high and the machine sometimes runs out of money, so we recommend bringing cash or withdrawing in a larger city.
+Ecuador uses US dollars.
+There are more establishments that accept card than some other South American cities we’d traveled to.
+Carry some cash in case paying with card isn’t an option.

 We didn’t see any currency exchange houses, so you may want to exchange beforehand.
 If not, you can ask the bank if they will exchange your money.
 We also heard that a few business will do an exchange, but you’d have to ask the locals which ones since we did not use this option.